 Business Combinations.
 To record the value of assets acquired, liabilities assumed, and noncontrolling interest as a result of our acquisition of Hiya on December 23, 2024, we have performed a purchase price allocation utilizing the best information available to management.
 Assets acquired, liabilities assumed, and noncontrolling interests as part of a business acquisition are generally recorded at their fair value at the date of acquisition.
 The excess of purchase price over the fair value of assets acquired, liabilities assumed, and noncontrolling interest is recorded as goodwill.
 The acquisition method requires management to make assumptions and apply judgment, particularly for those assets acquired, liabilities assumed, and noncontrolling interest for which inputs are unobservable, such as trade name and customer relationship intangible assets.
 The fair value for the acquired trade name intangible asset was estimated utilizing an income approach, specifically the multi-period excess earnings method.
-The fair value of significant estimates and assumptions including related to projected revenue growth rates, projected earnings before interest, taxes, depreciation and amortization ("EBITDA") margins, and discount rates.
-Intangible asset setimated and recognized as a result of the Hiya Acquisition are based upon assumptions and inputs which have inherent estimation uncertainty.
+The fair value for the acquired customer relationship intangible asset was estimated utilizing an income approach, specifically the with-and-without method.
+Both methods involve the use of significant estimates and assumptions including related to projected revenue growth rates, projected earnings before interest, taxes, depreciation and amortization ("EBITDA") margins, and discount rates.
+Intangible assets estimated and recognized as a result of the Hiya Acquisition are based upon assumptions and inputs which have inherent estimation uncertainty.
 These estimates may be adjusted as more current information becomes available, and any adjustment could be material.